japhero/ObsidianMain/Areas/school/Math/Integration by Parts.md

 \int (u \, dv )=uv -\int (v \, du )
 $$
 chose $u$ to be whatever variable will "shrink".
 This is because whatever will shrink be part of the next integral.
+- One trick you can use is simply make the whole integrand $u$ and make $dv=dx$.
+This can help rearrange your integral but doesn't necessarily simplify it.

 **Steps**
 - Chose a $u$ and take it out.
 - take the integral of the rest or $dv$ to find $v$ and then plug into the equation

+-  make the whole function u and solve if stuck

 ---